Birmingham 2022: Shooting dropped from Commonwealth Games

 "The CGF has awarded the Games supporting these plans and consequently shooting will not feature at the 2022 Commonwealth Games."

-Each host city of the Games must include a minimum 10 core sports from the CGF's programme but can then pick up to seven additional sports from an optional list.
+Each host city of the Games must include a minimum 16 core sports from the CGF's programme but can then pick additional sports from an optional list.

 Birmingham, which was finally confirmed as the 2022 host in December after Durban, South Africa, was stripped of the Games, has announced it will be staging basketball, judo, gymnastics, table tennis and wrestling from the optional list.